Artistic License - Pharmacology

 - In one scene of Meet the Parents, Greg's anxiety becomes so severe he has to treat it by stuffing multiple pieces nicotine gum in his mouth like a chipmunk and chewing it.
 Nicotine gum is not supposed to be chewed, but instead placed between the gums and the cheek so that the nicotine can be absorbed through the mucosal membranes over a longer period of time.
 Chewing the gum causes all of the nicotine to be released at once, possibly leading to an overdose which, though not necessarily fatal, can manifest as a number of different symptoms that will make the user very uncomfortable to say the least.

 - Every comic-book use of drugs fails miserably at pharmacology, especially the Batman villain Scarecrow, since his gimmick is a hallucinatory "fear gas."
 Hallucinogens take 30-90 minutes to circulate to the brain and actually cause hallucinations (and almost all are administered orally).
-Hallucinations are also extremely unpredictable and are usually caused by setting and expectations before ingesting the drug and most people can easily tell a hallucination from reality.
+Hallucinations are also extremely unpredictable and are usually caused by setting and expectations before ingesting the drug and most people can easily tell a hallucination from reality, although the Scarecrow does supply some set up by naming it a fear gas.
 In short, the drug onset is unlikely, the route of administration is atypical, and most importantly, the effects are wrong.
 Some drugs might fit:

 - Salvia Divinorum, which can be smoked.
 Inhalable, rapid onset, etc etc. Not nearly nasty enough to use as a weapon... but such chemicals do exist and can have most unpleasant effects.